 You may find it advantageous to use the Set Timer options and not the Force Completion option.
 For example, if a student loses his internet connection for 10 minutes on a timed test, at least he can access the test again and continue.
 If you enabled the Forced Completion option, he cannot access the test again and must contact you to reset the test.

-|Display After||Select the date and time when the test or survey will become available to students.
-This field is optional.
+|Display After||Optionally, select the date and time when the test or survey will become available to students.
 You can control availability through the Make the Link Available option without setting specific dates.|

-|Display Until||Select the date and time the test will be made unavailable to students.
-This field may be left blank.|
+|Display Until||Optionally, select the date and time the test or survey will be made unavailable to students.|

 You can turn the test into a self-assessment by hiding students’ scores in the Grade Center.
 This allows students to take tests to reinforce learning without feeling pressure about a score affecting their total grades.
 Select the appropriate options in the Show Test Results and Feedback to Students section so they are able to see how they did.
 If you select all options, students will see the answers they selected and which ones are correct.

-|Include this Test in Grade Center Score Calculations||Select this option to include this test in Grade Center calculations.
+|Include this Test in Grade Center Score Calculations||You can include this test in Grade Center calculations.
 If the test is not included, the score does not affect any Grade Center calculations.|

-|Hide Results for this Test Completely from Instructor and the Grade Center||Select this option to hide this test score from you and exclude it from Grade Center calculations.
+|Hide Results for this Test Completely from Instructor and the Grade Center||You can hide this test score from you and exclude it from Grade Center calculations.
 The display in the Grade Center will read Complete/Incomplete and N/A or zero appears on the Grade Details page.
 You cannot see students' answers to questions.
 Students are able to view their own scores. |

 Selecting this option makes Include this Column in Other Grade Center Calculations and Show Statistics (average and median) for this Column to Students in My Grades unavailable when editing column information in the Grade Center.